ryanw/plonk/README.md

 # Plonk

 Plonk is a crappy and incomplete 3D engine written in C++ using Vulkan.
-Only a plonker would use this engine.
+This is the first time I've made anything with C++ and Vulkan, so only a plonker would use this engine.

 ## How to build and run